Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Results

 \subsection{Mock Observations}

 In this section, we present idealized mock observations to discuss the feasibility of detecting neutral islands with current and futuristic observatories.
+Again, our focus here is on targeted surveys around quasar sight lines suspected of containing neutral islands owing to the presence of long Ly$\alpha$/Ly$\beta$ forest troughs, e.g. J0148 \cite{2015MNRAS.447.3402B}.
 For each pixel we compute a photon count using,

 where $\dot N_{\mIF}$ is the count rate per pixel, $T$ is the total efficiency (combined effects from the sky, telescope, and instrument), $\mathrm{SB}_{\mlya}$ is the \lya\ surface brightness of the source, $D$ is the aperture diameter, $\Omega_\mathrm{pixel}$ is the pixel scale, and $t_{\rm exp}$ is the exposure time.